-Principle domains Levels of harmful airborne pollutants in accordance with safe levels for humans/environmental protection The most uptodate data available Particulate Particulate data Brecon (March 2023) PM2.5 - excellent PM 10 - excellent Average 20 AQI Environmental Data point Craig Pollutant 2018-20 Dat ta Critical levels Cerrig Gleisiad SAC Ammonia 0.92 μg/m3 lμg/m3 Nitrogen oxides 4.07 μg NOx/m 30μg/m3 Sulphur Dioxide 0.53 μg/m3 20μg/m3 Why are we monitoring this sector?
-Air pollution has the potential to significantly impact on habitats, species and human health.
+Principle domains Levels of harmful airborne pollutants in accordance with safe levels for humans/environmental protection

+The most uptodate data available Particulate Particulate data Brecon (March 2023) PM2.5 - excellent PM 10 - excellent Average 20 AQI

+Environmental Data point Craig Pollutant 2018-20 Data a Critical levels

+Cerrig Gleisiad SAC Ammonia 0.92 μg/m3 l μg/m3

+Nitrogen oxides 4.07 μg NOx/m 30μg/m3

+Sulphur Dioxide 0.53 μg/m3 20μg/m3

+sector? health.
 We monitor emissions to understand the extent to which polluting activity is endangering human and environmental health within the National Park.
 Although all forms of air pollution are damaging, in general we consider the impacts of particulates on human health and therefore impacts in our most populated area, whereas other forms of air pollution, especially that arising from Nitrogen are critical in relation to environmental protection, and hence we consider data from one of our protected sites.

 What we will report and when For particulate we will monitor data relating to Brecon our Market Town with the largest resident population.
 For environmental impacts we will monitor Craig Cefn Gleisaid SAC a protected site located along the A470 opposite Pen Y Fan, a visitor honey pot.
 These two sites have been selected as they have the potential to be most significantly impacted by human induced air pollution issues.
-Data will be reported on for both elements on an annual basis What picture we want to see if the plan is successful In general this sector is performing well against boundary levels.
-Y Bannau aims to bring about reductions in emissions, so hopefully with time we will see even better performance against these targets Boundary level Excellent rating for particulates AQI 20 or lower No breach of critical load of airborne pollutants Related Mission Area(s) Climate Place People Related Decarbonisation objectives Sequestration Quality of life Collaborating in Place for a better future Related outcomes Sustainable transpo Sustainable Energy Sustainable Land Us Future transport Future Visitors Well planned places Healthy Places rt se
+Data will be reported on for both elements on an annual basis

+What picture we In general this secto or is performing well against boundary level s.
+Y Bannau aims to

+want to see if the bring about reductions in emissions, so hopefully with time we will see even better

+plan is successful performance agains t these targets

+Boundary level Excellent rating for particulates AQI 20 or lower No breach of critical load of airborne pollutants

+Related Mission Climate •

+Area(s) Place

+People

+Related Decarbonisation

+objectives Sequestration

+Quality of life .

+ce for a better future 9

+Related Sustainable transpo rt

+outcomes Sustainable Energy

+Sustainable Land Use

+Future transport Future Visitors

+Well planned places s

+Healthy Places -